Public Health Impact

 Minor

-Community Health Promotion is also offered as a minor.
+Public Health is also offered as a minor.
 The minor provides students with the knowledge and skills to work in community-based programs.
 The focus is to prepare students to assess needs, plan and implement programs, conduct research, communicate health information, and serve as a resource person.
 Courses are designed with hands-on learning in mind.
 Students will participate in projects where they are meeting a community’s health needs.
-The Community Health Promotion Minor is 18 to 19 hours and includes:
+The Public Health Minor is 18 to 19 hours and includes:

 • CHEP 1100 4 credits